OptivClearShark/Lincoln/README.md

 Notes:
 - Instances remain in private subnets without public IPs; the NLB sits in public subnets.
 - NLB preserves client IP; the instance security group allows 0.0.0.0/0 for ports 22 and 8000 (intended for temporary access).
-- Use the NLB DNS name from outputs, or create a CNAME in your domain (e.g., at your registrar) pointing to it.
+- Route 53 alias A records can be created automatically (see `dns.tf`), using your hosted zone.
+Alternatively, use the NLB DNS name directly or create CNAMEs at your current DNS provider.

 Outputs to use: